Dilum812/tvOS-App-BodyTune/README.md

 * Add haptic/sound cues via tvOS-supported audio when intervals change.
 * Add remote-focused keyboard input (for name entry) or a custom on-screen keyboard for tvOS.
 * Add unit tests for `WorkoutSession.moveToNextPhase()` edge cases (round wrap, completion).

----

-## Licensing & attribution

-* This is a small internal/demo project; add a LICENSE file to your repo if you plan to share publicly.

----

-If you want, I can:

-* Produce a `README.md` file formatted and ready to drop in the repo (I can include the file content here).
-* Produce a minimal `Package.swift` or Xcode project settings snippet (entitlements / Info.plist keys) for tvOS.
-* Convert these local paths into downloadable links or zip them together (I can prepare a zip content listing).

-Tell me which of those you'd like and I'll generate it right away (I already see the files you uploaded and can include them).